CCOSTAN/smarthome/Entities.md

-## Ever wondered how to get all the Entity IDs and see all the attributes of all entities from Home Assistant?
+## Ever wondered how to get all the Entity IDs and attributes of all entities in one place?
+You've come to the right place!

 Just copy and paste the following in the templates page of your HA to see all the entities and their attributes in one place in a well formatted way.